 2. Next, dip the top of a cookie in the white icing.
 Let the excess drip off and then flip it onto a counter.
 Gently tap the bottom of the cookie to evenly distribute the icing.
 You can also use a toothpick!

-3. Pipe a circle of green dots around the cookie.
-Then, use a toothpick to gently drag a circular line through the centers of the dots.
-(See a tutorial in the video above).
+2. Then, use a toothpick to gently drag a circular line through the centers of the dots.
+(See a tutorial in the video in the recipe card).

-4. Lastly, use the red icing to pipe ‘berries’ all around the wreath.
-Let set for at least 5-6 hours.
+3. Lastly, use the red icing to pipe ‘berries’ all around the wreath.

 More decoration ideas